-"For the last 9 years I have worked as Headteacher of Lockwood Primary School.
-I have had the pleasure of working with the Students and Staff of KTS in various capacities over the years and when approached to become a governor I jumped at the chance.
+I work in East Cleveland as Headteacher at Lockwood Primary School in Boosbeck, I have had the pleasure of working with the students and staff of KTS in various capacities over those years and when approached to become a Governor I jumped at the chance.
 I live in Darlington with my wife and two children.
 Sport plays a big part in our lives and I coach rugby in the junior section of Darlington RFC if I’m not doing that I’m transporting my children to trampolining, judo, scuba diving, swimming, dancing, tennis or another sport they’ve started that week!
-I always enjoy visiting KTS and as a governor I am proud to see the hard work being undertaken by the dedicated staff and volunteers to improve the learning experiences for the students that they work with.
-KTS is an inspirational place to be at and if as a governor I can help maintain that and make it even better in a small way I’d be truly happy! "
+I always enjoy visiting KTS and KTS+ and as a Governor I am proud to see the hard work being undertaken by the dedicated staff and volunteers to improve the learning experiences for the students that they work with.
+KTS is an inspirational place to be at and if as a Governor I can help maintain that and make it even better in a small way I’d be truly happy!

-My name is Dawn Froom and I have been a parent Governor for a number of years.
-I am on the Health and Safety Committee and I am proud to be part of a wonderful school.
-My daughter, who has autism, has attended this school since she was 9 years old.
-I also help to raise funds for the “Friends Association” by providing a school disco throughout the year.
-This has given me the opportunity to meet a lot of the children and marvellous staff.
+I have been a Parent Governor for a number of years.
+I am on the Health & Safety Committee and I am proud to be part of a wonderful school.
+My daughter who has autism has attended this school since she was 9 years old.
+I also help to raise funds for the ‘Friends Association’ by providing a school disco throughout the year.
+This has given me the opportunity to meet a lot of children and marvellous staff.

-I am appointed Parent Governor and I am excited and ready to embrace this role.
-I am looking forward to working with the other governors in continuing to maintain this fantastic school as well as looking how we move forward and improve.
-My son Luke is a pupil at KTS academy, in purple class.
+I am a recently appointed Parent Governor and I am really excited and ready to embrace this role.
+I am looking forward in supporting this fantastic school and help the school move forward and improve.
+My son Luke is a pupil at KTS and he is in Purple class.
 We wanted Luke to come to KTS as we were impressed by its relaxed, inclusive and individual approach to education.
-I am passionate about life Long learning and have an interest in new and diverse approaches to learning.
+I am passionate about lifelong learning and have an interest in new and diverse approaches to learning.
 Professionally, I am a registered nurse working for a busy NHS trust.
 This gives me a good understanding of health issues and how individuals can be supported holistically in education.
 Working within a large organisation gives me an appreciation of local and national policies which impact on service delivery.
 I also understand the need for organisations to change and explore solutions and develop services.